joomla/joomla-marketing/README.md

 Other | [Any other request](https://github.com/joomla/joomla-marketing/issues/new?title=[other]%20&body=Please%20describe%20how%20we%20can%20help%20you)

 The aim of this repo is to manage the work of the Marketing Team and promote transparency across all areas of The Joomla!
-Project.You can also see an overview of requests/tasks and ideas at https://github.com/joomla/joomla-marketing/projects.
+Project.You can also see an overview of requests/tasks and ideas at https://github.com/joomla/joomla-marketing/projects

-For more information on the Marketing Working Group please visit https://docs.joomla.org/Marketing or https://volunteers.joomla.org/teams/marketing
+For more information on the Marketing Team & how to join please visit https://docs.joomla.org/Marketing or https://volunteers.joomla.org/teams/marketing